Heelyess/Student-Dashboard/README.md

 # Academic Dashboard

-**Academic Dashboard** is a modern web application designed to help university students organize and monitor their academic progress efficiently.
+**Student Dashboard** is a modern web application designed to help university students organize and monitor their academic progress efficiently.
 It provides a structured approach to managing courses by chapters, tutorials, and past exams within a clean and intuitive interface.

 The application is fully responsive and includes a dark mode to ensure a comfortable user experience across all devices.